Get back to the life you want to live.A life free from debt.

 Chapter 7 & Chapter 13 BankruptcyTogether we'll find the right option for you

 It’s with you constantly.
 The feeling that you can never get out from under the mountain of credit cards, medical bills, and other debt.
-You’re sick and tired of dealing with the hassle.
-You’re sick and tired of seeing your family go without while you struggle to keep the creditors at bay.
+You go to bed worried about where the next mortgage or car payment is going to come from.
+You wake up the next day dreading the constant calls or fear that another lawsuit is coming.
+You’re tired of seeing your family go without while you struggle to keep the creditors at bay.
 Enough is enough.

 Bankruptcy offers the opportunity to be free.
 To be free of the constant worry, stress, and sleepless nights.
 To finally put a stop to the constant calls, collection letters, and lawsuits.
-It can even help stop foreclosures and give you breathing room to catch up on your mortgage, student loan, and tax debt.
+It can even help stop foreclosures and give you breathing room to catch up on your mortgage, car payments, student loans, and tax debt.

-As your counsel, I’m with you every step of the way.
-From the initial consultation, to the meeting with the case trustee, and to discharge, I help guide you through what can be a complex process to get you the fresh start you deserve!
+From the initial consultation, to the meeting with the case trustee, and to discharge, I personally guide you to the fresh start you deserve!

 Frequently asked questions about chapter 7 bankruptcy

-How long does a chapter 7 bankruptcy last?
+How long does a chapter 7 bankruptcy take?